phop1002/ball_and_pipe_control/README.md

 ## Guide to Use Code:
-There are a few necessary MATLAB functions to understand when using this controller.

-ir2y.m
----
-function [y,pipe_percentage] = ir2y(ir)
-Inputs:
- ~ ir: the IR reading from time of flight sensor
-Outputs:
- ~ y: the distance in [m] from the bottom to the ball ~ pipe_percentage: on a scale of 0 (bottom of pipe) to 1 (top of pipe) where is the ball
+The first step to use this code is to ensure the USB port your computer uses is properly referenced in real_world.m.

+Once the USB from the ball-and-pipe system is hooked up to your computer, go to 'Device Manager' and under 'Ports', check the name of the port the computer uses to identify the USB.
+The default value is "COM3", but your computer might use a different name.
+You will have to change this if that is the case in line 12 of real_world.m where it calls the MATLAB serialport() function.